Graduate Student Teaching Guidelines

 - details concerning how and when applicants should accept or decline a position

 - Departments and Core Curriculum programs must provide Teaching Fellows with appointment letters that indicate:

 - the type and length of the teaching assignment

 - details about compensation

 Many programs and departments provide most of this kind of training during the semester that accompanies the actual teaching.
-However, departments should also provide some preliminary training before the teaching begins.
+However, departments should also provide some preliminary training before teaching begins.

 Teaching Fellows who teach their own course should receive ongoing mentoring on all aspects of their teaching, including preparing class plans/notes, designing a syllabus, creating assignments and exams, leading discussions, and grading written work.

 As part of the training, a faculty mentor should observe at least one of the Teaching Fellow's classes in the first year of teaching.
 This mentoring may be provided by one faculty member for all Teaching Fellows or individually by different faculty members.
-In the latter case, the department should provide guidelines as to what aspects of teaching the mentor should cover in the observation.
+In the latter case, the department should provide guidelines about what aspects of teaching the mentor should cover in the observation.

 Teaching Fellows who assist in discussion sessions and grading should meet with the faculty member with some regularity, and at least once before they receive the first assignment to be graded, to receive detailed guidelines for grading and evaluating assignments during the term and to have their grading practices and written responses reviewed by the faculty member.
 Discussion leaders and lab assistants should be observed and have their class plans reviewed.

 Each department should develop procedures for evaluating both the departmental training and the performance of the Teaching Fellows.
 In addition, there should be a clear understanding among all concerned about what constitutes unacceptable performance.
 Each semester, the director of graduate student teaching should read the official course evaluations for each Teaching Fellow, and address quickly and directly any deficiencies or problems that they may reveal.